Police searching for missing 15-year-old out of Baton Rouge

 BATON ROUGE - Officers are searching for a missing 15-year-old girl last seen in a Baton Rouge neighborhood.

 The Baton Rouge Police Department reported Gloria Barcelona, 15, missing Friday morning.
-Barcelona was reported missing to the police Wednesday and was last seen wearing a black hoodie, a multi-colored shirt, blue jeans, and white shoes.
+Barcelona was reported missing to the police Wednesday and was last seen wearing a black hoodie, a multi-colored shirt, blue jeans, and white shoes in the Sherwood Meadow area.
 She is 5'3" and 110 pounds.

 Trending News